bobgreenshields/deliverance/_mobs/nela.md

 * She knows the layout of the caves as far as the palisade
 * She's only done water for 2 days
 * Ussoll did the water but she disappeared - she doesn't think she escaped
+* There is something else in here.
+She's seen it in the shadows
+* Seen it both in the captives cave and by the bridge
 * She's really scared; Ussoll disappearing, the goblins and the sickness
 * She is too scared to join the party or run away
 * Humans and goblins are falling sick